atick-faisal/label-studio/docs/source/guide/frontend.md

 The LSF can be used with Vanilla JS or with the framework of your choice.
 The following examples cover basic integration with Vanilla and React.

 ### Vanilla JS integration
-You can use the Label Studio Frontend separately in your own projects by including it in your HTML page.
-Instantiate a new Label Studio object with a selector for the div that should become the editor.
+You can use the Annotation Hub Frontend separately in your own projects by including it in your HTML page.
+Instantiate a new Annotation Hub object with a selector for the div that should become the editor.

-To see all the available options for the initialization of LabelStudio object, see the [Label Studio Frontend](frontend_reference.html).
+To see all the available options for the initialization of LabelStudio object, see the [Annotation Hub Frontend](frontend_reference.html).

 {% collapse "Using modern JS techniques (recommended)" %}